Don’t Let Stop-And-Go Traffic In Your RV Keep You Home

 Obviously, brakes are important even if you don’t find yourself in stop-and-go traffic.
 That said, if you skip out on brake maintenance, sudden stops caused by traffic jams—and the slow-moving traffic that tends to come along with those sudden stops—are sure to make you very aware of that neglect.

 Make sure you keep up with your brakes, replacing pads and rotors as needed, so you can rest easy knowing your brakes will work when you need them.
-Use a tool like Maintain My RV to keep all of your RV maintenance notes and documents in one convenient place.
+Use a tool like RV LIFE Maintenance to keep all of your RV maintenance notes and documents in one convenient place.

 Set your trailer brakes